 During the height of the British Empire in the 19th century, bamboo and other tropical furniture were extremely popular.
 Families once stationed in the tropics and Asian countries returned to England with their bamboo and rattan furnishings, which were usually brought indoors because of the cool English climate.

-By the early part of the 20th century, Philippine-made rattan furniture began to show up in the United States, as travelers brought it back on steamships.
+By the early 20th century, Philippine-made rattan furniture began to show up in the United States, as travelers brought it back on steamships.
 Earlier 20th-century rattan furniture was designed in the Victorian style.
 Hollywood set designers began using rattan furniture in many outdoor scenes, whetting the appetites for movie-going and style-conscious audiences, who loved anything that had to do with the idea of those romantic, far-off South Seas islands.
-A style was born: call it Tropical Deco, Tiki, Hawaiiana, Tropical, Island, South Seas, Kon Tiki or whatever.
+A style was born: Call it Tropical Deco, Hawaiiana, Tropical, Island, or South Seas.

 Some collectors are interested in the design, or form, of a rattan piece, while others consider a piece more desirable if it has several stems or "strands" stacked or positioned together, like on an arm or at a chair base.